Skip to content

 • Go and visit in person – ensure that you get to speak to the university department that provides support to people with additional needs

 Your young person may be eligible for Disabled Students Allowance (DSA) which help cover some of the extra study-related costs they incur due to a physical or mental health condition or learning difference.
 This is a non-repayable allowance which is in addition to other student finance.
 Start applying for DSAs as soon as possible – you don’t need a confirmed university place to apply.
-More information on the application process can be found - Disabled Students' Allowance (DSA) - Find Your Way | D&A | Diversity and Ability
+More information on the application process can be found - Help if you're a student with a learning difficulty, health problem or disability: Disabled Students' Allowance - GOV.UK

 Services for Young People